 The ceiling in this unit is covered with a padded vinyl ceiling headliner.
 The recommended cleaning instructions are to use a soft cloth and a mild detergent.

 Window Treatment

-The window treatments are roller window shades and lambrequins.
+The window treatments, except in the kitchen, are pleated day/night window shades and lambrequins.
+These shades have two sections.